Select Page

 As blues become part of popular music in the south, and as a musician became known for certain songs, they played more blues because that’s what the people wanted to hear.
 And once they started making records, and those records made it to the local juke box, blues became more popular and so did the musicians who recorded it.

 Even today nothing has really changed much.
 If you are trying to make a living as a blues guitarist you better know how to play Stevie Ray Vaughn and B.B.
 King songs, and even the occasional Mustang Sally.
-And if you want to play your own originals you better start your set off with some familiar tunes to get the audience’s attention.
+And if you want to play your own originals, you better start your set off with some familiar tunes to get the audience’s attention.
 Otherwise you might be playing for yourself.
 That is unless you manage to get your songs recorded and listened to by the public.
-And today that means promoting your music on Facebook, and getting it into iTunes and other online music locations like Pandora and XM Radio.
+And today that means promoting your music on Facebook, and getting it into iTunes and other online music locations like Pandora, Spotify and XM Radio.
 More about that later.

 The “Name Brand” Blues Guitarists